creamxiao/snake_robot/README.md

 No other input needed.
 During the process of the program, you may be notified to press any key to continue once some picture pops up.
 Move the focus onto the picutre window and press any key.
 The output will be in folder `<snake_robot-dir>/outfiles`.

 ## OpenCV quick installation: ##
+On Ubuntu, you can run:

+'''
+sudo apt update
+sudo apt install libopencv-dev python3-opencv

+'''

 Since installing OpenCV merely in terminal is painful, hereafter we are going to install it in a much more convenient way.
 1. Open the Linux terminal, input and execute:
 ```